 Home Category

-Victorian style is one of the most recognizable looks in all design.
+Victorian design trends are one of the most recognizable looks in all design.
 Its luxury, opulence, and fine detail have stuck with multiple generations of interior designers.
 We still see echoes of Victorian influence in design today.

-After years of more stark minimalism and modernism, 2021 and 2022 have embraced a softer approach.
+After years of more stark minimalism and modernism, the last several years embraced a softer approach.
 We spent more time at home during the pandemic surrounded by uncertainty, and that resulted in the desire for more comfortable settings.
-Comforts and luxuries are a top trend for 2023, the likes of which any Victorian would approve.
+Comforts and luxuries are a top trend for 2024, the likes of which any Victorian would approve.

-The sharp-lined Modernism of the last few years is beginning to ease away in favor of a more rounded aesthetic in 2023.
-The Victorians value of craftsmanship and attention to detail resulted in many curved lines in their furniture, decoration, and patterns.
+The clean-lined Modernism of the last few years is beginning to fade away in favor of a more rounded aesthetic in 2024.
+The Victorians value of craftsmanship and attention to detail resulted in many curved, natural lines in their furniture, decoration, and patterns.

-Today look for rounded edges in furniture and scrolling patterns in wallpaper and textiles.
+Today look for rounded, more organic edges in furniture and scrolling patterns in wallpaper and textiles.
 Opt for rounded shapes in your design choices.
 You don't have to make everything rounded, just mix in a bit to get that luxurious, comfortable appeal.

 Victorian styled living room with velvet sofa.